rewiringamerica/buildstockbatch/buildstockbatch/gcp/README.md

     - Run sampling and split the generated buildings + upgrades into batches.
     - Collect all the required input files (including downloading weather files) and upload them to a Cloud Storage bucket.
-    - Kick off the Batch and Cloud Run jobs (described below), and wait for them to finish.
+    - Create and start the Batch and Cloud Run jobs (described below), and wait for them to finish.

   * In GCP Batch
-    - Run a job where each task runs one batch of simulations.
+    - Run a batch job where each task runs a small group of simulations.
       GCP Batch uses the Docker image to run OpenStudio on Compute Engine VMs.
     - Raw output files are written to the bucket in Cloud Storage.

   * In Cloud Run
     - Run a job for post-processing steps.
 Also uses the Docker image.
     - Aggregated output files are written to the bucket in Cloud Storage.

+`gcp.py` also supports validating a project file, cleaning up old projects, and viewing the state of existing jobs.